fluxcd/flux/site/helm-integration.md

 ### What the Helm Operator does

-When the Helm Operator sees a `FluxHelmRelease` resource in the cluster, it either installs or upgrades the named Helm release so that the chart is released as specified.
+When the Helm Operator sees a `HelmRelease` resource in the cluster, it either installs or upgrades the named Helm release so that the chart is released as specified.

-It will also notice when a `FluxHelmRelease` resource is updated, and take action accordingly.
+It will also notice when a `HelmRelease` resource is updated, and take action accordingly.

 ## Supplying values to the chart